sarahganz/WishEase/README.md

 ![AboutPage](/public/photos/about.png)
 **About Page:** Dive deeper into Wishease's world.
 Learn about our vision to make your travel dreams a reality, and explore the features that make your journey unforgettable.
 ![home](/public/photos/home.png)
 **Homepage:** Your travel achievements come to life on the Wishease homepage.
-See your fulfilled wishes, manage your wishlist, explore diaries, and more—all in one central hub.
 ![wishlist](/public/photos/wishlist.png)
 **Wishlist Page:** Curate your travel aspirations on your very own Wishlist Page.
-Add and mark off destinations you dream of visiting, and watch your travel map evolve.
+Add and mark off destinations you dream of visiting.
 ![diary](/public/photos/diary.png)
 **Add Diary Page:** Relive your travel moments with Wishease.
 Create diary entries for your achieved wishes, capturing dates, dining experiences, anecdotes, and cherished photos.
 ![details](/public/photos/details.png)